ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/220500 Common Work Results for Plumbing.md

    1. Protect flanges, fittings, and piping specialties from moisture and dirt.
    1. Store plastic pipes protected from direct sunlight.
 Support to prevent sagging and bending.
    1. Materials and equipment furnished by others.
-   1. When equipment or materials are indicated to be furnished by others (F.B.O.) or by government furnished equipment (GFE) to the CONTRACTOR for installation and connection, the CONTRACTOR shall make a complete check of all materials and furnish a receipt to the NREL detailing the products received and the condition of the products delivered to him.
-After executing the receipt and acceptance by the CONTRACTOR, the CONTRACTOR shall assume full responsibility for the safe keeping, handling, and installation of the materials and equipment furnished by others or furnished by government, until completed installation and final approval by the NREL Technical Representative.
+   1. When equipment or materials are indicated to be furnished by others (F.B.O.) or by government furnished equipment (GFE) to the CONTRACTOR for installation and connection, the CONTRACTOR shall make a complete check of all materials and furnish a receipt to the Owner detailing the products received and the condition of the products delivered to him.
+After executing the receipt and acceptance by the CONTRACTOR, the CONTRACTOR shall assume full responsibility for the safe keeping, handling, and installation of the materials and equipment furnished by others or furnished by government, until completed installation and final approval by the Owner Technical Representative.
    1. If the CONTRACTOR fails to issue said receipt it shall be assumed that all equipment and materials were then delivered to the CONTRACTOR in the proper quantities and in perfect condition.
 1. PROJECT SITE CONDITIONS
    1. Altitude Ratings: